-Information relating to the foregoing is set forth in the accompanying Management Information Circular which forms an integral part of this Notice of Annual Meeting of Shareholders.
-Only shareholders of record as of the close of business on March 20, 2023 will be entitled to notice of and to vote, in person or online, at the Meeting or any adjournment or postponement thereof.
+Information relating to the foregoing is set forth in the accompanying Management Information Circular (the "Circular") which forms an integral part of this Notice of Annual Meeting of Shareholders.
+Only shareholders of record as of the close of business on March 18, 2024 will be entitled to notice of and to vote, in person or online, at the Meeting or any adjournment or postponement thereof.
 How you vote depends on whether you are a registered or beneficial shareholder.
-Please see the accompanying Management Information Circular beginning at page 1 for more details.
+Please see the accompanying Circular beginning at page 1 for more details.
 The Meeting will be a hybrid meeting (virtual and in-person).
 Applying technology to the Meeting by allowing virtual participation will make the Meeting more relevant, accessible and engaging for all involved, permitting a broader base of shareholders to participate in the Meeting, regardless of their geographic location.
-The optional virtual format for the Meeting will also help mitigate health and safety concerns.

 If you are unable to participate in the Meeting (in person or virtually), please vote your shares by following the instructions on the enclosed instrument of proxy or the voting information form provided by your broker or other intermediary.
-Registered shareholders who are unable to participate in the hybrid Meeting are requested to date, sign and return the accompanying form of proxy to Odyssey Trust Company, by mail at Traders Bank Building 702, 67 Yonge Street Toronto, ON M5E 1J8 Attention: Proxy Department or by fax at (800) 517-4553.
+Registered shareholders who are unable to participate in the Meeting are requested to date, sign and return the accompanying form of proxy to Odyssey Trust Company, by mail at Traders Bank Building 702, 67 Yonge Street Toronto, Ontario, M5E 1J8 Attention: Proxy Department or by fax at (800) 517-4553.
 To be valid, a properly executed form of proxy must be received by Odyssey Trust Company not less than forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays in the Province of Alberta) before the time fixed for holding the Meeting or any adjournment or postponement thereof.
 We may refuse to recognize any instruments of proxy received after that time.
-Please refer to "Solicitation of Proxies" in the accompanying Management Information Circular for more information on how to vote at the Meeting.
+Please refer to the Solicitation of Proxies section in the Circular for more information on how to vote at the Meeting.

-By order of the board of directors,
+By order of the Board of Directors,